docwhat/chronic/CONTRIBUTING.md

 # Contributing

-I love pull requests from everyone!
+I love pull-requests from everyone!

 ## Getting Started

 ### Install Go

-First you'll need to make sure you have the latest version. golang.org has some [good instructions on installing Go](https://golang.org/doc/install).
+First you'll need to make sure you have the latest version. <golang.org> has some [good instructions on installing Go](https://golang.org/doc/install).

 ### Getting the source